 We offer additional coverage on some prescription drugs that are not normally covered in a Medicare Prescription Drug Plan.
 Payments made for these drugs will not count towards your initial coverage limit or total out-of-pocket costs.
-To find out which drugs our plan covers, refer to your Drug Guide.

-The SmartSummary that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$4,430 limit in a year.
+The SmartSummary that you receive will help you keep track of how much you, the plan, and any third parties, have spent on your behalf during the year.
+Many people do not reach the \$4,660 limit in a year.

-We will let you know if you reach this \$4,430 amount.
+We will let you know if you reach this amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.
+See Section 1.3 on how Medicare calculates your out-of-pocket costs.